Barclays Maintains DigitalOcean Holdings (DOCN) Overweight Recommendation

 What is the Fund Sentiment?

 There are 501 funds or institutions reporting positions in DigitalOcean Holdings.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to DOCN is 0.38%, an increase of 149.28%.
-Total shares owned by institutions decreased in the last three months by 1.49% to 59,126K shares.
-The put/call ratio of DOCN is 0.42, indicating a bullish outlook.
+This is an increase of 13 owner(s) or 2.66% in the last quarter.
+Average portfolio weight of all funds dedicated to DOCN is 0.38%, an increase of 162.20%.
+Total shares owned by institutions decreased in the last three months by 1.43% to 59,122K shares.
+The put/call ratio of DOCN is 0.46, indicating a bullish outlook.

 What are Other Shareholders Doing?